 Media Engagement Team

-Team Leader Media Engagement
+Manager, Media Engagement

-Liane is an experienced news journalist having worked for newspapers, magazines and news websites for more than 25 years.
+Liane is an experienced news journalist having worked for newspapers, magazines and news websites for 28 years.
 She joined the External Engagement Communication team early in 2018 after several years working for the Health Media Limited, which produces the country’s national newspapers and news websites for GPs and pharmacists, New Zealand Doctor and Pharmacy Today.
 Liane has also worked as a freelance journalist for a variety of publications and as an independent contractor for the University of Otago writing the very first few issues of our e-newsletter, Otago Connection.
-Liane began her journalism career as a Cadet Reporter at the Otago Daily Times and later graduated with an Advanced Diploma in Journalism from Wellington Polytechnic.
+Liane began her journalism career as a Cadet Reporter at the Otago Daily Times in 1988 and later graduated with an Advanced Diploma in Journalism from Wellington Polytechnic.

 Communications Adviser (part-time)